mattsankner/Custom-Test-Report-Generator-GPT/README.md

 ### Requirements

 Make sure you have Flask and the other dependencies installed, as outlined in the `requirements.txt` file.

+### PDF Download

+Download TestDocTemplate.pdf from the repo or any other template you wish to format your created document with in a pdf format.
+Save it to a location you will remember later for use.

 ### Running the Application